-Friends of the Clearwater founder and long-time Board of Director Steve Paulson recognized the need to honor men and women that have devoted decades of their lives fighting to protect our public wildlands, biodiversity and natural processes, particularly those of the Clearwater Basin and northern Rockies.
-As a result the Macfarlane Plank Award was created in 2006 to recognize and thank individuals that may not have, yet, received adequate recognition for their important work.
+Friends of the Clearwater founder and long-time member of our Board of Directors Steve Paulson recognized the need to honor men and women that have devoted decades of their lives fighting to protect our public wildlands, biodiversity and natural processes, particularly those of the Clearwater Basin and Northern Rockies.
+As a result, the Macfarlane Plank Award was created in 2006 to recognize and thank individuals that may not have, yet, received adequate recognition for their important work.

 As a 501-(c)(3), our Board of Directors is responsible for making decisions that guide our organization today and into the future.
-All board members are elected by the membership at our Annual Meeting.
+All board members are elected by the membership at our Annual Meeting & Gathering.

 Gary is responsible for tracking public land issues in the Clearwater Basin.
 His duties include analyzing public land agency proposals and policy, submitting public comments, filing appeals of federal agency decisions, and when necessary coordinating litigation.
 Gary has over 30 years of activist experience and is very familiar with Forest Service policy.
 He has been recognized as one of the most effective activists in the northern Rockies, and was a recipient of the Alliance for the Wild Rockies Conservation Award in 1997.
 Gary holds a B.S. degree from Utah State University’s College of Natural Resources.
 Email Gary.

-Brett is responsible for educational programming and media communications.
-His duties include working with students at the University of Idaho, Washington State University, and Lewis – Clark State College, spearheading community wildland events, publishing educational materials, writing news releases, handling social media, and maintaining the website.
-Brett has a B.S. in Parks & Recreation Management from Northern Arizona University, and a Master’s degree in Natural Resources from the University of Idaho.
+Brett is responsible for grassroots organizing, educational programming and media communications.
+His duties include spearheading community events, publishing educational materials, drafting news releases, handling social media, maintaining the website, co-hosting our weekly radio show and working with students at the University of Idaho, Washington State University, and Lewis – Clark State College.
+Brett has a B.S. in Parks & Recreation Management from Northern Arizona University, and a Master’s in Natural Resources from the University of Idaho.
 Email Brett.

 We would like to extend our gratitude to those individuals that have given us permission to use their photography for this website: Chuck Pezeshki, Peter Roise, Terry Gray, Roger Inghram, Fred Rabe, Gerry Snyder, Antone Holmquist, Ron Marquart and others.